threefoldtech/TFGRID/wiki/networking/webgateway.md

 - farmer receives for traffic going to/from webgateway see https://circles.threefold.me/project/despiegk-req_tfgrid_3_0/issue/17
 - the user gets billed in line with https://info.threefold.io/#/threefold__grid_pricing (per GB)

+## blockchain remards

+- each webgateway can be registered with 1 or more IPv4 addr
+-

 ## primitive workload def

-- domain name to backend ip addr
+- name.$webgatewayurl or full domain name to backend ip addr (ipv6 backend)
+- which webgateways to be used + which ip addr to be used (because proxy can have multiple ip addr)
+- max nr of GB per month (protection for user,so user can make sure not to go over certain limit, once limit reached no more traffic accepted)

 > TODO: define & link to the spec